 Sterilite 56-quart Clear Plastic Storage Bins

-PROS: The 56-quart size is just right for larger (lightweight!) things like holiday decor, etc. They are quite inexpensive, ranging in price from $4.99 – $6.99 depending on store promotions.
-They have no interior molding so you get maximum volume for the size.
+PROS: The 56-quart size is just right for larger (lightweight!) things like holiday decor, etc. They have no interior molding so you get maximum volume for the size.
 The lids make a satisfying “click” when you close them.
 The Sterilite labels are marvelously easy to peel off.
 For bigger items, these are a great bargain.

 CONS: They are not as sturdily constructed as plastic file boxes are (more about those further down).
 Therefore, you cannot fill these bins with very heavy things and stack them up high and expect them to hold up.
 You can stack them up about 3 high, but more than that might make the lids bend and break.
 The lids are solid colors (usually white or blue) so you cannot see the contents from above.

 UPDATE: When I first wrote this article, Target was carrying a shallow 28-quart size with a solid color lid.
 I’m happy to report that now they have a shallow 32 quart size, with a clear lid!
 This bin is about the same size as the Container Store Boot Box.

 PROS: The shallow 32-quart is just right for flatter, heavier things, and larger books.
 This version has a clear lid (yay!) so that the contents can be viewed from above, with a sturdy clasp.
 The store adhesive labels are marvelously easy to remove.

 CONS: The lids on the larger Target bins might bend or break if you stack them too high, but this new size seems to have a much sturdier lid.